 Kelly Hyland’s attorneys also argued for defamation per se because Miller’s alleged false statements of fact were criminal in nature and allegedly injured Hyland in connection with her profession and/or trade business.

-Hyland is asking for $5,000,000 in punitive damages, at first glance seems like a ludicrous ask amount from Abby Lee since the dance instructor just recently cleared up a bankruptcy.
+Hyland is asking for $5,000,000 in punitive damages.
+At first glance, that seems like a ludicrous ask amount from Abby Lee since the dance instructor recently cleared up a bankruptcy.
 The sum does, however, make sense when you realize that Hyland also named Collins Avenue Entertainment – the producers of Dance Moms — as a defendant.
 How is Hyland tying Collins to the claim?
 According to her lawsuit, Miller was “acting as an agent of Collins” at the time of the confrontation.
 Moreover, Hyland argues: